 Libraries are meant for reading books.
 So it is a peaceful place where you can focus your mind on your work without getting affected by any commotion.
-Similarly, there are no interference of co-workers in the libraries to give you a headache.
+Similarly, there is no interference of co-workers in the libraries to give you a headache.

 So if you are passionate about books and have a knack for research, you can find a career as a librarian and assist academicians, scholars, and students find the best books for their research.

 A successful psychologist helps people achieve their personal goals, improve relationships, and make changes in their lifestyle.
-Many people mistake the job of psychologist for psychiatrist which is a rather emotionally challenging job.
+Many people mistake the job of a psychologist for psychiatrist which is a rather emotionally challenging job.
 However, the two are different jobs.

 Unlike the job of a psychiatrist, this job does not require the intense medical treatments as a psychologist are not qualified to prescribe medications or treatment.
 Instead, they practice the psychotherapy to treat the mental disorders of a patient.
-You’ll be having a one-on-one interaction with a patient and provide them counseling to treat their emotional and mental distress.
+You’ll be having a one-on-one interaction with a patient and provide them with counselling to treat their emotional and mental distress.